Sri LankaOfficial Name: Democratic Socialist Republic of Sri Lanka

 Safety and Security

-The Sri Lankan military continues to maintain a heavy presence in the north, and military roadblocks and checkpoints are commonly encountered when traveling in this region.
+The Sri Lankan military continues to maintain a heavy presence in the north, and military roadblocks and checkpoints may be encountered when traveling in this region.

 Organized and armed gangs are known to operate in Sri Lanka and have been responsible for targeted kidnappings and violence, although there is no evidence to suggest that U.S. citizens are at particular risk.
-A British national was killed and a Russian national sexually assaulted and beaten during a violent attack by a gang in a tourist resort in the southern beach town of Tangalle in December 2011.
 The Sri Lankan justice system can be slower than in the United States and there are a number of outstanding cases of crimes against foreign nationals.

-U.S. citizens are advised against travel on public buses in Sri Lanka, as passengers can be targets of criminal activity and bus drivers do not all obey driving regulations.
+U.S. citizens are advised against travel on public buses in Sri Lanka, as passengers can be targets of criminal activity and bus drivers do not consistently obey driving regulations.

 Travelers, especially women, should consider travelling with other people when possible.
 Western women continue to report incidents of verbal and physical harassment by groups of men.
 Such harassment can occur anytime or anywhere, but most frequently has taken place in crowded areas such as marketplaces, train stations, buses, public streets and sporting events.
 The harassment ranges from sexually suggestive or lewd comments to physical advances, and sexual assaults have occurred as well.
 While most victims of sexual assault have been local residents, an upswing in sexual attacks against female visitors in tourist areas in the southern beaches underlines the fact that foreign women should exercise vigilance.

 Routine petty crime, especially thefts of personal property and pick-pocketing, is not uncommon if the traveler does not take appropriate safeguards.
-Cell phone theft is the most frequently reported crime against foreigners.
 Street hustlers or “touts” are common around hotels, shopping centers, and tourist sites.
 Credit card fraud is frequent and can happen in any establishment, or when paying online.
-Sri Lankan law enforcement personnel recently uncovered a foreign ring of criminals who were using “false fronts’” and “pen camera devices” to clone bank cards and steal personal identification numbers at ATM machines in Sri Lanka.
+Sri Lankan law enforcement have uncovered foreign rings of criminals using “false fronts’” and “pen camera devices” to clone bank cards and steal personal identification numbers at ATM machines in Sri Lanka.
 Travelers should consider paying in cash whenever possible, and should carefully review billing statements to ensure that purchases displayed on their credit card statements are accurate.
 Consultation with personal credit card security advisors is encouraged for travelers to develop a protection plan that is best for your travel to Sri Lanka.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

-- Direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.
+- Help you understand the local criminal justice process.
+We can also direct you to local attorneys, although the local authorities are responsible for investigating and prosecuting crimes.

 The local equivalent to the “911” emergency line in Sri Lanka is 119.
 This number only contacts the police and does not provide access to emergency medical services.
 Although the number is answered 24 hours a day, police responsiveness may vary.